godisboy/DRPAN/CycleGAN_DRPAN/README.md

 This is the PyTorch implementation of our CycleGAN+DRPAN on unpaired image-to-image translation.

 ## Prerequisites
-- Linux or macOS
+- Linux or macOS.
-- Python 2 or 3
+- Python 2 or 3.
-- CPU or NVIDIA GPU + CUDA CuDNN
+- CPU or NVIDIA GPU + CUDA CuDNN.

 ## Getting Started